hoangsonww/SymptomSync-Health-App/README.md

 };
 ```

-_Remember to delete this section before submission!_
+_Remember to delete this section before final submission!_

 ---